rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The subscribe's function signature has access to the same arguments as the other resolver functions.
-So if you would need to access the models from the context, you could do it here.
-But it isn't necessary for this particular implementation.
+Models from the context can be accessed here, but it isn't necessary for this application.

-Basically that's the subscription as resolver which fulfils the requirement of being the counterpart of the subscription in the message schema.
-However, since it uses a publisher-subscriber mechanism (PubSub) for events, you have only implemented the subscribing part but not the publishing part.
-It is possible for a GraphQL client to listen to changes, but there are no changes published yet.
-The best place for publishing a newly created message is in the same file when actually creating a message:
+The subscription as resolver provides a counterpart for the subscription in the message schema.
+However, since it uses a publisher-subscriber mechanism (PubSub) for events, you have only implemented the subscribing, not the publishing.
+It is possible for a GraphQL client to listen for changes, but there are no changes published yet.
+The best place for publishing a newly created message is in the same file as the created message:

 {{< highlight javascript "hl_lines=16 21 22 23 25" >}}
 ...